Jerska/partition-generator/README.md

 - Quentin CAVALIÉ
 - Matthieu DUMONT

+## Programs needed

+- `emscripten` : Converts C++ into ASM interpretable by `asm.js`
+- `coffee` : Converts coffeescript files into js ones.

 ## Project presentation

+This project is meant to be executed on the client-side.
+So the code is in JavaScript, and in C++ which is then generated in JS with the help of `emscripten`.

+To use it :
+- `make` compiles all `js` files
+- `make cxx` compiles only C++ files
+- `make coffee` compiles only coffee files
+- `make clean` removes the js folder in root

 The project presentation (in French) can be found under `doc/presentation` The Makefile has three rules: